A unique opportunity to experience one of the most remote and untouched areas on our planet: Scoresby Sound on eastern Greenland.

 - All meals on board M/S Freya.
 (Dietary requirements like vegetarian, vegan, lactose, allergies etc are not a problem - just let us know).

-- Large format photo book and USB-stick with memories from our journey
+- Large format photo book with memories from our journey

 Not included in the price: